ueberdosis/tiptap/docs/api/commands.md

 ])
 ```

-Inside of commands you can do the same thing like that:
+Inside of commands you can do the same thing:

 ```js
 export default () => ({ commands }) => {